khaledmurtaja/TicketReserving/README.md

 # features
 #read ether amount.

-#buy ticket(you can select number of tickets you want to reserve and the name of movie), this will be in a bottom sheet form in the flutter project
+#buy ticket(you can select number of tickets you want to reserve and the name of movie), this will be in a bottom sheet form in the flutter project.

 #use ticket